Public Diplomacy

 What is public diplomacy?

-I define public diplomacy as the communication of a sovereign polity, through a duly accredited representative, with a private person subject to the permanent jurisdiction of another sovereign polity.
+I define public diplomacy as the communication of a sovereign political entity, through a duly accredited representative, with a private person subject to the permanent jurisdiction of another sovereign political entity.

 In simpler, but less accurate words, public diplomacy is the communication of a diplomat of one country with a private national of another country.